Welcome to today's edition of the Rush 24-7 podcast.

 I'm up from Chicago.

-Oh, oh, that's right.
+Oh, that's right.

-West Frankfurt's down where I grew up.
+West Frankfort's down where I grew up.

 Okay.

-Right, down in the South End.
+Right, down in the south end.

 Yeah, that's right.

-And he even said the time, he said it was about quarter to three Eastern time yesterday that they played this awful, awful um commercial.
+And he even said the time, he said it was about quarter to three Eastern time yesterday that they played this awful, awful commercial.

 So it was pretty amazing.

-But this guy was just indignant.
+So this guy was just indignant.

 Well, what show did he call?